jeevapriyan10/SimpleCalculator--C/README.md

+This is a Command Line Based Simple Calculator.
+It is Made by a "C" Program.
-This is a Basic Calculator to Perform { Addition , Subraction, Multiplication, Division, Square-root, Power, Round-off }.
+It Can Process All The Basic Arithmetic Operations and Others. [ Addition, Subraction, Multiplication, Division, Square-Root, Power, Round-off ].
-It is made by a C Program.
-Created on 20/sep/2024.
+It is Created on 20/sep/2024.